jimbro1000/tdd-training-katas/src/site/markdown/Documentation/Solid.md

 ## Interface Segregation Principle

-While Liskov subtitution promotes the use of abstract interfaces, the principle of interface segregation promotes the separation of functional groups of interface definition.
+While Liskov substitution promotes the use of abstract interfaces, the principle of interface segregation promotes the separation of functional groups of interface definition.

 ## Dependency Inversion Principle

 Dependency inversion demands that the dependency between classes is abstracted through the use of interfaces.

+## What Does This Have to do With TDD?

+SOLID is not a part of TDD, that should be pretty obvious, but it is hard to talk about the quality of code without brushing on this topic.

+Not every computer programming language is object-oriented and SOLID can have different practical meanings to different languages or even frameworks within a language.
+The principles and ideas remain largely constant and this is all about writing better code.

+The really short version of SOLID is "does a piece of code have only one reason to change?" and "does a change affect more than one piece of code?".
+If your code is failing these basic questions then something is likely wrong, and you need to look at your design, tests and refactoring to see how you can fix it.
+The earlier you do this the easier it will be.

+The other point to remember is that this all came from the same heads that made TDD what it is - these things go hand-in-hand as part of the broader, holistic view of software engineering.

 ## References